 Clippers rally from 28 down, beat Celtics 123-112

+“I learned a lot in a really short time about this team,” said Shamet, who came from the 76ers in the deal that sent Clippers leading scorer Tobias Harris to Philadelphia.
+“We played pretty well together for this being our first time as a group.”

 Gordon Hayward scored 19 points and Jayson Tatum and Terry Rozier had 16 apiece for Boston.
-The Celtics followed their highest-scoring half of the season with their lowest-scoring quarter and lost at home to a team from Los Angeles for the second straight time.
+The Celtics followed their highest-scoring half of the season with their lowest-scoring quarter, blowing a 28-point lead for the first time in 15 years.

+“I guess it just kind of snowballs on you,” Hayward said.
+“It’s the NBA, man, it’s how it works.”

+The Celtics collapse corresponded to the loss of Kyrie Irving, who left with a sprained knee in the second quarter, when the game seemed comfortably in hand.
+Coach Brad Stevens said Irving would have more tests on Sunday.

 Boston scored 15 straight points and finished the first quarter with a 23-point lead, then extended it to 68-40 in the second.
 The Celtics led 74-53 at halftime, but the Clippers outscored them 28-12 in the third.

-Los Angeles finally tied it 100-all, bringing boos from the crowd that expected an easy victory against a team that traded away leading scorer Tobias Harris at the deadline and added five new players.
+Los Angeles finally tied it 100-all, bringing boos from the crowd that expected an easy victory against a team that added five new players at the trade deadline.
 Gallinari followed with a jumper to give the Clippers their first lead.

-The Celtics were down by a point when Marcus Smart missed a 3-pointer, then tried to take a charge on Harrell but didn’t get the call.
-The Boston guard was on the floor, hoping for a call, when Beverly hit his first 3.
+The Celtics were down by a point when Marcus Smart missed a 3-pointer, then tried to take a charge on Harrell but didn’t get the whistle.
+The Boston guard was on the floor, hoping for a call, when Beverley hit his first 3.

 KYRIE OUT